 - Description of the Anticipated Application: This provides an overview on how the service may be done technically in a 5G system.
 It summarizes where encoders and decoders reside, what codecs are in use today and how the end-to-end system is working.

-- Source format properties: Provides an overview of relevant video source formats in terms of spatial an temporal resolutions, colour spaces, etc.
+- Source format properties: Provides an overview of relevant video source formats in terms of spatial and temporal resolutions, colour spaces, etc.

 - Encoding and Decoding Constraints: provides details on encoder settings and configurations for each of the 3GPP codecs mapped to the scenario.